|

 Wood storage and a slant fireplace that was updated with black tile completely from floor to ceiling

-Kristina Lynne shares a similar tiled fireplace – just with larger tile.
+Kristina Lynne shares a similar tiled fireplace – just with a larger tile.
 I’m obsessed!

 3. Use Cement to Update a Fireplace